Webkadabra/yii2-cms-module/README.md

 ### Requirements

-This module uses Tree Manager <https://github.com/kartik-v/yii2-tree-manager>  - you must install it, if you're using admin interface.
+This module uses Tree Manager <https://github.com/kartik-v/yii2-tree-manager>  - you must install it first, if you're planning to use admin interface.

 ### Configuration